Notice of Pre-AIA or AIA Status

 Moreira teaches surfaces coated with gels of abietane-type diterpenoid compounds such as abietic acid, and dehydroabietic acid that absorb on the surface and can be used in medical devices or food related surfaces (paragraphs 0003-0004, 0050, 0178-0179; 0181, 0183).

-It would have been obvious to one of ordinary skill in the art at the time the invention was made to modify the antimicrobial coating and film compositions (porous membranes) of Gandhi by incorporating antimicrobial abietic acid and dehydroabietic acids as Moreira teach these are effective antimicrobial agents used in surface coatings for medical devices of food related surfaces and when they absorb onto the surface they provide antimicrobial benefits to the treated surface.
-Gandhi invites the inclusion of antimicrobial agents into the medical device coatings and food packaging films.
-The coatings and films are porous and can accept the coating material to permit it to be adsorbed directly on the surface of the allophane particles without a holding material.
+It would have been obvious to one of ordinary skill in the art at the time the invention was made to modify the antimicrobial coating and film compositions (porous membranes) applied on fabric or food substrates bases of Gandhi by incorporating antimicrobial abietic acid and dehydroabietic acids as the antimicrobial treatment on the allophane carrier surface as Moreira teach these are effective antimicrobial agents used in surface coatings for medical devices of food related surfaces and when they absorb onto the surface they provide antimicrobial benefits to the treated surface.
+Gandhi invites the inclusion of antimicrobial agents applied on to allophane particle with direct adsorption and formed into porous films that are wrapped or coated onto medical devices and food packaging.
+The coatings and films are porous and can accept the coating material to permit it to be adsorbed directly on the surface of the allophane particles without a holding material as Gandhi teaches using binders are optional.

 Claims 3-5 are rejected under 35 U.S.C.
 103 as being unpatentable over Gandhi (US2020/0163333) in view of Moreira (US 2017/0247409) and further in view of Sawan (WO 99/40791).